Commercial Litigation, Intellectual Property Litigation and counseling

 Frank is also a professional actor and enjoys foreign travel with his family.

-Frank R. Jakes is a commercial trial lawyer who heads up the firm’s Intellectual Property Group.
+Frank R. Jakes is a commercial trial lawyer and founder of the firm’s Intellectual Property Group.
 While specializing in intellectual property disputes, Frank also handles complex commercial disputes, including class actions.
 He regularly practices before the federal courts throughout the State, but also appears in the state courts, as well as courts in other jurisdictions.
 Frank is AV rated by Martindale-Hubbell.
 He has also been listed in the Legal Elite by Florida Trend Magazine and included in Best Lawyer’s in America.

 Unlike many intellectual property and commercial litigators, Frank is an active trial lawyer who also handles the resulting appellate practice.
-A member of the Million Dollar Advocates forum (limited to lawyers who have secured a jury verdict of $1 million), Frank has secured half a dozen jury verdicts in excess of $1 million.
+A member of the Multi-Million Dollar Advocates forum (limited to lawyers who have secured a jury verdict of $1 million), Frank has secured numerous jury verdicts in excess of $2 million.
 In one four month period in 2002-2003, Frank tried two jury cases resulting in judgments totaling approximately $40 million.

-Frank is active in the International Trademark Association, having served on the Editorial Board of The Trademark Reporter, 1985-88, 1990-92 and 1994-97, and currently serves on the Alternative Dispute Resolution committee.
+Frank is active in the International Trademark Association, having served on the Editorial Board of The Trademark Reporter, 1985-88, 1990-92 and 1994-97.
 He also served on the Federal Court Practice committee of the Florida Bar from its inception in 1990 through 2002, acting as chairman in 1998-99 and vice chairman twice.
 Frank is also a member of the Hillsborough County Bar Association, the Tampa Bay Chapter of the Federal Bar Association and the American Intellectual Property Law Association.

 A 1983 graduate of New York University School of Law, Frank was on the moot court team that won the 33d National Moot Court Competition and received the Best Oralist Team and Best Brief awards.
 He was also a member of the Order of the Barristers and served on the Moot Court Board, authoring Ruckleshaus v.
 Kaleidoscope Pictures, “The Copyrightability of Literary Characters,” 6 NYU Moot Court Casebook 82-17.
 He remains active as a member of the Tampa Bay Chapter of the NYU Alumni Association and is a Weinfeld Patron of the Law School.